lunchboxer/spelling-master/src/lib/level2-glossary.md

 : Measurement or extent from end to end.
 "What is the length of this room?"

 letter
 : Alphabet character representing sound.
-"C-A-T spells cat."
+"The letters C-A-T spell cat."

 lie
 : Say something untrue.
 "I will not lie, lying is wrong."